hamza-iqbal-hi/chrome-urdu/readme.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

+## Contributing

+Feel free to contribute to the project.
+Follow the standard GitHub flow:

+Fork the repository.
+Create a new branch (git checkout -b feature/fooBar).
+Make your changes.
+Commit your changes (git commit -am 'Add some fooBar').
+Push to the branch (git push origin feature/fooBar).
+Create a new Pull Request.